 - Academic Tools

 - Other Internet Resources

 - Related Entries

-The standard dictionary definition reads “love of one's country.”
+The standard dictionary definition reads “love of one’s country.”
 This captures the core meaning of the term in ordinary use; but it might well be thought too thin and in need of fleshing out.
-In what is still the sole book-length philosophical study of the subject, Stephen Nathanson (1993, 34–35) defines patriotism as involving:
+In the first philosophical book-length study of the subject, Stephen Nathanson (1993, 34–35) defines patriotism as involving:

 - Special affection for one’s own country

 - A sense of personal identification with the country

 - Special concern for the well-being of the country

 - Willingness to sacrifice to promote the country’s good